 During neural development, growing nerve fibres (axons) use molecular cues in their environment in order to navigate to their targets.
-One of the most important guidance signals they use are concentration gradients, i.e. chemotaxis.
-We are studying how axons detect and respond to these gradients, using a combination of mathematical modelling, in vitro and in vivo experiments.
-Below is a summary of some of our work from the past 3 years.
+One of the most important guidance signals they are believed to use are concentration gradients, i.e. chemotaxis.
+We are studying how axons detect and respond to such gradients, using a combination of mathematical modelling, in vitro and in vivo experiments.
+Below is a summary of some of our work from the past few years.

 - Fundamental limits to chemosensation.
 Concentration measurement by any sensing device is constrained by several sources of noise.
 Using the fluctuation-dissipation theorem we recently derived how these fundamental limits vary across dimensions, and in particular how 2D sensing (e.g. where ligands are bound to a surface) is different from 3D sensing.
 See Bicknell et al 2015 in Nature Communications.
 This is a collaboration with Peter Dayan.